 Community care sites like Mary’s Place are essential to Bastyr’s vision to transform the health and well-being of the human community, and they are vital to humanizing the condition of homelessness, which continues to be a growing concern in the Seattle area.
 An important step in improving health outcomes is ensuring that future providers graduate well equipped to care for those who are underserved.

 Naturopathic medical student Francisco Miranda speaks of his experience at Mary’s Place: “Mary’s Place has been an absolute blessing to both me and the many women it serves.
 I and other Bastyr clinicians have had the pleasure of getting to know many of the women who count on Bastyr.
 Without our presence at Mary’s Place, naturopathic care, supplements and vitamins would be unattainable.
 I have been able to asses and help patients manage a wide range of acute and chronic conditions such as diabetes, skin disorders, hypertension, glaucoma, fatigue and GI complaints, which are key to my comprehensive medical training.
 I'm grateful for all the women at Mary’s Place Downtown have taught me through our conversations, prayers and laughter."

 Resources such as naturopathic medical care must continue to be provided for people at all income levels.
-For more information on Mary’s Place and the rest of Bastyr’s community care sites, visit BastyrCenter.org.
+Read more about Mary’s Place and the rest of Bastyr’s community care sites.